lerderl/my_first_rubyapp/README.md

 ## INTRO TO RAILS VIEWS

-Command to generate a controller with its conrresponding view: rails generate controller Hello index
+Command to generate a controller with its conrresponding view:

+1. rails generate controller Hello index
+2. rails generate controller Posts make print

-Command to generate a controller with its corresponding view without actually making changes to the application: rails generate controller Goodbye index --pretend
+Command to generate a controller with its corresponding view without actually making changes to the application: rails generate controller Goodbye index --pretend, rails generate controller Posts make print --pretend

+## INTRO TO RAILS MODELS

+Command to generate the database model: rails generate model Post

+Then run rails db:migrate to complete the process

+Code block to get all posts is: <%= Post.all.length %>